 As Oakland construction accident lawyers, we agree.
 While it may not be possible to eliminate all risks, owners and general contractors must make it a priority to ensure that worksites are free from “unreasonable” dangers.
 This includes following all safety protocols as well as ensuring that workers are provided proper training and equipment.

-For more information, or if you or a loved one was injured in a construction site accident, please contact the experienced Oakland personal injury lawyers at Butler Viadro, LLP for an immediate consultation.
+For more information, or if you or a loved one was injured in a construction site accident, please contact the experienced Oakland personal injury lawyers at Viadro Law, LLP for an immediate consultation.